trdischat/lessfog/README.md

 ![New Button](images/newbutton.jpg)

+The Pathfinder 2e game system already has a button with a similar function.
+Therefore, the GM Vision button in this module will not appear when using the PF2e system.

 ## Older Versions of the Module

 Click [here](README_Pre_v10.md) for instructions on using this module with versions of Foundry VTT *before version 10*.